-The principal staff member of RRHA is the executive director (ED), hired and appointed by the board of commissioners.
-The executive director is directly responsible for carrying out the policies established by the board and is delegated the responsibility for hiring, training and supervising RRHA staff in order to manage the day-to-day operations of RRHA.
-The executive director is responsible for ensuring compliance with federal and state laws and directives for the programs managed.
-In addition, the executive director's duties include budgeting and financial planning for the agency.
+The principal staff member of RRHA is the Chief Executive Officer (CEO), hired and appointed by the board of commissioners.
+The Chief Executive Officer is directly responsible for carrying out the policies established by the board and is delegated the responsibility for hiring, training and supervising RRHA staff in order to manage the day-to-day operations of RRHA.
+The Chief Executive Officer is responsible for ensuring compliance with federal and state laws and directives for the programs managed.
+In addition, the Chief Executive officer's duties include budgeting and financial planning for the agency.